dalong0514/readnotes/20210102原文复制/2021Social-Capital/2021001Social-Capital0204.md

 In Chapter 8, it was proposed that actions motivated by expressive and instrumental needs propel interactions with others beyond primordial groups so that social capital may be accessed.
 These purposive actions sustain two types of exchanges, as described in Chapter 9 – to gain and maintain two elementary payoffs: wealth and reputation.
 These two chapters describe the process from action to structure.
 Chapter 10 turns to the structure-to-action process by showing how hierarchical structures constrain actions accessing social capital.
 These are ideal types of linkage between action and structure; in reality, such processes are complicated by structures and processes mediating between actors and hierarchical structures.
 Unless we identify and describe how these middle-level structures and processes operate, we will be unable to understand how action and structure interact.
 Further, the two processes – from micro to macro and vice versa – should not be seen in isolation or each depicted as a one-way process.
 A comprehensive theory of social capital must capture the two-way process between action and structure, as mediated through certain middle-level structures and processes.

-In this chapter, I argue that two such middle-level structures –

-institutions and networks – constitute the infrastructure of society.
+In this chapter, I argue that two such middle-level structures – institutions and networks – constitute the infrastructure of society.
 The framework conceives institutions and networks as the two main social forces guiding the interactions between actors and hierarchical structures and the flows of capital.

 Many scholars have used network analysis to delineate this micro-to-macro process, including Coleman, White, Granovetter, Burt, Breiger, Wellman, Erickson, Marsden, Flap, and many others.
 For those engaged in social networks analysis, social resources or social capital constitute the core element of a sociological explanation.
 Purposive actions based on two motivational principles, minimization of loss and maximization of gain, lead to the formation of social networks (first the primary group and then secondary ties) for both sentimental and instrumental purposes.

-184

-Societal Transformations  185

 Thus, social networks, as has been pointed out in this monograph, exist not only in hierarchical (e.g., economic) organizations (e.g., the social embeddedness of economic organizations; see Granovetter 1985) but also in the interrelations among individual actors (Granovetter 1973, 1974; Lin 1982; Burt 1992), so that transactions and exchanges take place not only within organizations and between organizations, but also among actors.